tomhiskey/tom-personal-site-jekyll/portfolio/taking-care-internal-tools-farewill.md

 **Kick-off**

 I ran a kick-off workshop.
-I asked our illustrator Louis to draw a mountain for an interactive element of the session – it felt like a nice way to help engagement.
+Our wonderful illustrator / designer Louis drew a mountain for an interactive element of the session.

 ![Kick-off workshop screenshot](/images/what-happens-next-kick-off.png "Kick-off workshop screenshot")